RackHD/on-imagebuilder/README.md

 and occupies ~120mb of space when mounted.
 The base image[s] are used as a shared image that different overlays can be built and mounted with, and take 3-5 minutes to build.

+**base image large**

+This is a standard debian file filesystem packaged up as a mountable squashfs image.
+Essentially, it's just a [debootstrap](https://wiki.debian.org/Debootstrap) filesystem with some added configurations and packages.
+It is ~64mb squashed and occupies ~220mb of space when mounted.
+This larger base image is not built by default, but if built, can be used with the same overlays as the smaller base image.
+It takes 3-5 minutes to build.

 **overlay filesystem**

 The overlay filesystem is a gzipped cpio archive of copy-on-write changes made to